DrMarkusVoss/pumla/pumla_UsersGuide.md

 will be put onto the diagram.

 ### `PUMLAPutAllRelations()`
-Puts all relations from the relations repository onto the diagram.
+Puts all relations from the model repository onto the diagram.

 ### `PUMLAPutConnection("conid" : string)`
 Puts the connection with the given ID onto the diagram.
-The ID must refer to a relation in the connections repository.
+The ID must refer to a relation in the model repository.

 ### `PUMLAPutConnectionsForElement(elemalias : string)`
-Puts all connections from the connections repository onto the diagram, that are associated with the model element with the given `elemalias`, meaning it starts or ends with an interface of that element.
+Puts all connections from the model repository onto the diagram, that are associated with the model element with the given `elemalias`, meaning it starts or ends with an interface of that element.

 ### `PUMLAPutAllConnections()`
-Puts all connections from the connections repository onto the diagram.
+Puts all connections from the model repository onto the diagram.

 ### `AddTaggedValue( tag : string, value : string )`